Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders: Skeletal remains

 The skeletal remains of massacre victims, now exhibited in a coffin-shaped display hall, were excavated from Jiangdongmen in 1985; 208 more were uncovered in 1998.

 Exhibition hall

 The tomb-like exhibition hall, half underground, contains more than 1000 items related to the massacre, including an immense collection of pictures, objects, charts, and photographs.
 Paintings, sculptures, illuminated display cabinets, multimedia screens and documentary films serve to demonstrate to visitors the crimes committed by the Japanese military.
-The hall also houses a statue of John Rabe, a German businessman who helped establish the Nanking Safety Zone.
+The hall also houses statues of several foreign nationals who helped establish the Nanking Safety Zone, including the chief organizer German businessman John Rabe, and American missionaries Minnie Vautrin and John Magee.

 Nanjing Massacre History and International Peace Research Institute

 This research institute was established at the memorial hall by the Jiangsu Provincial Government on 1 March 2016.
 The superintendent is Xian Wen Zhang, professor of the School of History, Nanjing University.
 The executive president is Jian Jun Zhang, curator of the memorial hall.
 It consists of Nanjing Massacre History Research Center, Anti-Japanese War History Research Center, Comfort Women Research Center, Contemporary Japanese Politics Research Center, Peace Studies Research Center, International Peace School and other institutions.